ethan-stratton/startup/README.md

-TODO: search websocket, realtime websocket
+TODO: search websocket, realtime websocket, (unauthorized users see 404 errors on inaccessible pages, remove that)

 Completed: login functionality, users can log in, log out, and authorize themselves. service endpoints set up. on to websocket stuff!